photopea/UTIF.js/README.md

 #### `UTIF.decode(buffer)`
 * `buffer`: ArrayBuffer containing the TIFF file
-* returns an image object with following properties:
+* returns an array of "images" ("layers", "pages").
+Each element of this array is an object with following properties:
 * * `width`: the width of the image
 * * `height`: the height of the image
 * * `data`: pixel data of the image